monome/docs/teletype/JFTT6.md

 In `M`: three variables are randomly assigned (`X`, `Y` and `Z`).
 Every five metro ticks, channel `X` is voiced at velocity `Y` and remains at that volume until re-assigned. `Z` provides software modulation to the RUN jack.

 In *Synthesis*, RUN sets the frequency relationship between the modulation & carrier oscillators for FM.
-The shifts between `V -250` and `V 1` uncover a melody.
+The shifts between `V -1250` and `V 1` uncover a melody.
+Depending on what year you're reading this during, your results may vary -- try different values while tweaking the FM knob to find a modern sweet spot.
+The core idea remains: sequencing the relationship between the carrier and modulator.

 The numbered scripts are just chord shapes and performative changes.